The mistakes to avoid, and the tricks to help keep your funds going until the end of the month.

-When you do have to spend cash, look for the cheapest options.
+If you do have to spend cash, look for the cheapest options.
 At the supermarket, trade down to own brand equivalents.
 When you travel, find the cheapest fare.
-At lunch bring in sandwiches rather than eating out.
-It’s all obvious stuff, but you have to follow through and actually do it.
+Cook from scratch rather than ordering a takeaway It’s all obvious stuff, but you have to follow through and actually do it.

 Do use your savings

 If your bank balance hits zero then the first place you should go is your savings.
 This is better than borrowing money where you’ll be charged interest as that rate is almost certainly going to be higher than what you’re earning on your savings.